onedr0p/cluster-template/README.md

     git push
     ```

-3. Install Flux and sync the cluster to the Git repository
+3. Install Flux and sync the cluster to your Git repository

+   📍 _This command applies `./kubernetes/bootstrap/kustomization.yaml`, which points to the Flux manifests located in the fluxcd/flux2 remote GitHub repo._

     ```sh
     task cluster:install